aio-libs/aiohttp/docs/migration.rst

 to decide how to chunk data stream.
 If chunking is enabled aiohttp encodes provided chunks into "Transfer-encoding: chunked" format.

-Aiohttp does not enable chunking automatically encoding if "transfer-encoding" header is supplied. *chunked* has to be set explicitly.
-If *chunked* encoding is enabled "Transfer-encoding" and "content-length" headers are  disallowed.
+Aiohttp does not enable chunked encoding automatically if *transfer-encoding* header is supplied. *chunked* has to be set explicitly.
+If *chunked* encoding is enabled *Transfer-encoding* and *content-length* headers are disallowed.

 compression
 ^^^^^^^^^^^

-Compression has to be enabled explicitly with compress parameter.
+Compression has to be enabled explicitly with *compress* parameter.
-If compression is enabled content-encoding is not allowed.
-Compression also enables chunked transfer-encoding.
-Compression can not be combined with "Content-Encoding" header.
+If compression is enabled *content-encoding* header is not allowed.
+Compression also enables *chunked* transfer-encoding.
+Compression can not be combined with *Content-Length* header.

 Client Connector